Single Use Plastics in Mushroom Cultivation

 - Keep pests out: Plastic acts as a physical barrier to stop pests from entering and eating up or contaminating your substrate.

 - Protect against physical damage: The plastic cover ensures that the loose substrate stays intact while it is being moved around and while the mycelium slowly spreads through the substrate making it one single mass.

-- Provide suitable microclimate: Certain mushrooms like Antler Reishi, King Oyster & Enoki need a specific microclimate (high in C02 for example) to grow a certain way, the plastic helps in maintaining certain cultivation parameters.
+- Provide suitable microclimate: Certain mushrooms like Antler Reishi (shown in the picture below), King Oyster & Enoki need a specific microclimate (high in C02 for example) to grow a certain way, the plastic helps in maintaining certain cultivation parameters.

 The major disadvantage with this method is that the cultivator has to wait a year or two before his first harvest and also the fact that harvests will be seasonal, making it hard to cultivate mushrooms throughout the year.

 Finding the right wood, at the right time of the year and in the required dimension can be hard.
 Another challenge with logs is that they are heavy, moving and handling them can be very energy-intensive.
 Apart from logs, outdoor beds are also a great way to grow mushrooms without the use of plastics.
 In this method, the cultivator makes an outdoor bed using a pasteurized substrate that has been layered with spawn.
 One major drawback of this method is that the number of species that can be cultivated is very low, for example, Paddy Straw, Wine Caps, and certain species of oyster mushrooms.

 Growing in beds can also lead to increased chances of contamination and attacks by pests.
 Both methods described above are still used in different parts of the world today and can be viable for the cultivator depending on his location and requirements but for a cultivator looking for consistent yields and year-round production, bag cultivation remains the most practical option.

 Let’s dig a little deeper and understand what are the different types of plastic available in the market and which ones are suitable for growing mushrooms.